ClusterHQ/dvol/README.md

 # Usage

-`dvol` copies `git` as closely as possible, but only implements a subset of the features.
+`dvol` copies `git` as closely as possible, but only implements a subset of its commands.

-Here are some example:
+Here are some examples:

 * `dvol list`: see which volumes there are, which branch each volume is on, and which containers are currently using each volume.
 * `dvol commit -m "commit description"`: create a new commit based on the running point of the dataabse container by safely stopping and starting the container around the commit.